axibase/atsd-use-cases/how-to/github/pr-report.md

 ## Configuring Report Delivery

-By default, the `github-daily-pr-status` rule is configured to deliver a report every morning at 5 AM UTC time, which may differ from local time.
+By default, the `github-daily-pr-status` rule is configured to deliver a report every morning at 5 AM server local time.

-Open the **Settings** menu and select **System Information** to view system time.
+Open the **Settings** menu and select **System Information** to view server local time.

 ![](images/settings-system-information.png)